ArturoDent/jump-and-select/README.md

 # Jump and Select

 Jump/move the cursor to the next or previous occurrence of some character.
-You can also optionally select the text from the current cursor position to that next/previous character.
+You can also optionally select the text from the current cursor position to that next/previous character while extending the current selection.
 Works with keybindings and macros.
 You can use multiple characters in a keybinding or macro.
 Works with multiple cursors.